Purse Web Spider: Britain’s Tarantula

 First instar puss moth larva (Cerura vinula) on aspen leaf

-1st instar puss moth larva (Cerura vinula) on aspen leaf.
+1st instar Puss Moth larva (Cerura vinula) on aspen leaf.
 The distinctive tail-like appendages are already present.

 1st instar puss moth siblings (Cerura vinula) feeding on aspen